Dev-Leet/CalNote/README.md

 A Strategy Pattern makes **Ashna AI** and a **Gemini-backed Custom Agent** fully interchangeable — configured once in Settings, both follow identical scheduling rules.

 ### 🏆 Automated Contest Aggregation
-A scheduled job scrapes **Codeforces, LeetCode, CodeChef, and AtCoder** every 30 minutes and auto-purges contests that ended 7+ days ago.
+A scheduled job scrapes **Codeforces, LeetCode, and CodeChef** every 30 minutes, filters out non-genuine long-format CodeChef entries (4+ hour "contests"), and auto-purges contests that ended 7+ days ago.

 ### 📝 Intentional Rich-Text Notes
 Built on Tiptap — notes are *never* auto-created from AI events.
 Pick a specific event from a searchable picker to write about it, or write standalone.